kaleido34/News-Board/README.md

 # Newsletter-Website
-created a newsletter website which fetches news articles on different topics.
+Newsletter website fetching articles on various topics using JavaScript, HTML, and CSS.